AP sources: NFL will not resume Bills-Bengals game

 The NFL will not resume the Bills-Bengals game that was suspended Monday night after Buffalo safety Damar Hamlin collapsed and went into cardiac arrest on the field, two people familiar with the decision told The Associated Press on Thursday.

 Both people spoke to the AP on condition of anonymity because the league is still figuring out how to determine playoff seedings and scheduling.
-The NFL Players Association must approve changes.
+The NFL Players Association must approve changes that would require additional work for players.

 Hamlin has shown what physicians treating him are calling “remarkable improvement over the past 24 hours,” the team announced Thursday, three days after the 24-year-old player had to be resuscitated on the field.